jchitpin/MarkovWeightedEFMs.jl/docs/src/tutorials/efm-estimation.md

 to drag nodes and zoom in/out.
 Otherwise, you could choose another backend such as CairoMakie to generate and save a static plot.
 A prettier, hand-coded version of the transformed network is shown below.

+The blue node is the root of the tree and the green nodes indicate that there is an edge back up to the root.
+By default, these arrows are omitted to avoid cluttering the plot.

 ![](../assets/toy-network-1-chmc.png)